-Bailey, Hall, Johnson and Swenson were 2nd Lieutenants while the others were “flying” sergeants.
-Due to a “non-fraternizing” policy, officers weren’t allowed to be close-knit buddies with their crews.
+Bailey, Hall, Johnson and Swenson were 2nd Lieutenants, while the others were “flying” sergeants.
+Because of a “no-fraternizing” policy, officers weren’t allowed to be close-knit buddies with their crews.

 I came to learn from Merle Eckert that Bailey was able to interview and personally hand-select his crew.
 That might explain why Swenson and Geng came from Minnesota and Hall and my dad were from Mississippi.
-Hall was from Greenwood while dad was from Hernando.
+Hall was from Greenwood, and Dad was from Hernando.

 Training